 Since moving to South Bend in 1993, Catherine and John have raised three daughters – Alison, Caitlin and Morgan – and served the community in many capacities.
 Catherine served on The Stanley Clark School board of trustees and was a parent representative on the John Adams High School committee that established the International Baccalaureate magnet program.
 In 2016, Catherine received the Individual Philanthropist of the Year Award from the Association of Fundraising Professionals.

-We like to believe that Catherine found her true passion when she was asked to serve on the Center for Hospice Care board as a volunteer member more than 16 years ago and ultimately, the Hospice Foundation board.
+We like to believe that Catherine found her true passion when she was asked to serve on the Center for Hospice Care (CHC) board as a volunteer member and ultimately, the Hospice Foundation board.
 If that were not enough, Catherine graciously agreed to chair our five-year comprehensive campaign, “Cornerstones for Living: The Crossroads Campaign.”
-This five-year campaign focused on raising money to endow many of our signature programs and complete development of our Mishawaka Campus.
+This highly-successful five-year campaign focused on raising money to endow many of our signature programs and complete development of our Mishawaka Campus.

 For more than 60 years, Sr. Carmel has dedicated her life to serving others both locally and internationally.
 As a Sister of the Holy Cross, she has mentored several generations of children as a teacher, enriched the lives of numerous individuals through her various volunteer endeavors, and enjoyed the comaraderie of her fellow Sisters while serving in Brazil.